 Kratom Enthusiasts Were Shocked

 The grouping of Kratom along with these kinds of drugs was not only surprising but also confusing for Kratom enthusiasts within the State.
-An anti-depressant and painkiller that they had been using as a coping mechanism for opioid addiction, or simply as a kick-start to keep themselves awake during overtime hours surely didn’t seem dangerous enough to be banned.
+An anti-depressant and pain reliever or simply as a kick-start to keep themselves awake during overtime hours surely didn’t seem dangerous enough to be banned.
 To make matters worse for them, several States in the US are considering to follow Indiana's Governor Mitch Daniel’s steps.

 A Deeper Reason Behind the Sudden Laws Against Kratom?